radiantlogic-v8/documentation-new/documentation/hardening-guide/03-recommendations-for-securing-data-at-rest.md

 ![An image showing the ](Media/Image3.3.jpg)

-In FIPS-mode, LDIFZ files should be used when exporting RadiantOne Universal Directory (HDAP) or persistent cache.
+In FIPS-mode, LDIFZ files should be used when exporting RadiantOne Directory (HDAP) or persistent cache.
 Select .ldifz from the drop-down list next to the Export File Name property.